jlpteaching/dinocpu-sq20/documentation/single-stepping.md

 ```
 singularity exec library://jlowepower/default/dinocpu sbt "runMain dinocpu.singlestep naturalsum single-cycle" < tmp | tail -n +39 | sed 's/Single stepper> //g' | grep -v ": 0" > output
 ```

+# A Note On Preserving "Unused" I/O

+The Chisel compiler can sometimes optimize away I/O if it believes it isn't being used to do anything.

+This results in the possibility of trying to use the single-stepper to monitor an I/O line to only to see it not appear at all!

+To prevent this during development, you can encapsulate the I/O line of interest in a `printf()` statement.
+This forces Chisel to keep the signal in question so when you fire up the single-stepper, you'll still be able to see it there.